VitoVan/vitovan.github.io/md/lispweb3.md

 \- Isaac Newton

-* Go to [quicklisp.org](http://quicklisp.org), follow the [installation guide](https://www.quicklisp.org/beta/#installation)(yes, the paragraph with the dark background, copy and paste and execute all the bold lines in your terminal), install it.
+* Go to [quicklisp.org](http://quicklisp.org), follow the [installation guide](https://www.quicklisp.org/beta/#installation) (yes, the paragraph with the dark background, copy and paste and execute all the bold lines in your terminal), install it.

-* Open a file, paste codes below, then save it as `server.lisp`:
+* Open a file, paste code below, then save it as `server.lisp`:

     ```Lisp
     (ql:quickload :hunchentoot)